Welcome to Rising Stars

 Rising Stars is an intensive workshop for women graduate students and postdocs who are interested in pursuing academic careers in electrical engineering and computer science.
 Launched at MIT in 2012, the annual event has since been hosted at the University of California at Berkeley, Carnegie Mellon University, and Stanford University.

-PLEASE NOTE: In 2019, Rising Stars in EECS will be hosted by the University of Illinois at Urbana-Champaign.
-As of early February, dates and other details were not yet available.
-For more information, visit the Rising Stars 2019 website or email firstname.lastname@example.org.
+PLEASE NOTE: In 2019, Rising Stars in EECS will be hosted by the University of Illinois at Urbana-Champaign, from Oct.
+30-Nov.
+1, 2019.
+For more information, visit the Rising Stars 2019 website or email email@example.com.

 The 2018 event, held at MIT from Oct.
 28 to 30, brought together 76 top women in EECS for research presentations, poster sessions, and candid discussions about academic careers.
-Visit the MIT EECS website for an article and slideshow from the event.
+Visit the MIT EECS website for an article and slideshow from the event, or view the Rising Stars in EECS 2018 brochure for more coverage

 Applicants must be women graduate students within about 1-3 years of graduating with a PhD at the time of the workshop, or they must have obtained a PhD no earlier than 2015 and not currently hold a faculty position.
 All applications were required to be submitted by May 15, 2018; applications are now closed.